rahaf-fahad/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 # Sentiment Analysis for Arabic Tweets

-This project focuses on sentiment analysis for Arabic tweets using classical machine learning models.
+The objective of this project is to develop a sentiment analysis system using classical machine learning models for the Arabic language.

 ## Table of Contents
 - [Introduction](#introduction)